-Energetic and ambitious individual focused on customer satisfaction and success.
-Multi-talented and highly skilled in a broad spectrum of arts and crafts disciplines.
-Spontaneously projects and aiming at accomplishment and fulfillment.
+Multi-talented and highly skilled in a broad spectrum of arts and crafts disciplines she can deliver spontaneously projects, aiming at accomplishment and fulfillment.

-I attended the most fantastic art school which was my Father’s Art Studio in our garage.
-Since I was little I could watch him painting, mostly in oils, drawing, planning compositions and pallets of colors.
-When I was 6 he started giving me first art classes.
-We were practicing every day and by the age of 10, I completed my first unforgettable painting of still life.
-I was so proud and from that day I knew that Art is the love of my life and each drawing or painting brought me so much happiness and pride.
-By the age of 17, I was already well known in my town as an artist and my art were sold for the highest price at the local Art Charity Fest.
-In fact, I took part in every art competition in the school or outside, always with great success.
+Kate attended the most fantastic art school: her Father’s Art Studio in the garage of their home!
+Since she was little, she watched him paint, (mostly in oils), drawing, planning compositions and pallets of colors.
+When Kate was 6 years old, her father started giving her first art classes.
+They were practicing every day and by the age of 10, Kate completed the first unforgettable painting of “still life”.
+Kate was so proud and from that day she knew that Art is the love of her life and each drawing or painting brought her much happiness and pride.
+By the age of 17, Kate was already well known in her town as an artist and her art pieces were sold for the highest price at the local Art Charity Fest.

-While I was painting with my dad I also attended an Art Club at the local community center where I was the teacher’s assistant and participated in the education of younger kids.
+Kate also attended an Art Club at the local community center where she was teacher’s assistant and participated in the education of younger children.

-My Economics degree with a specialty in logistics took me to Aberdeen in Scotland where I had a chance to attend Art courses at Aberdeen College and get some exposure to local artists and small art shows.
-My professional life provided a fantastic financial basis for my art; I never had to worry about my financial stability and could still do what I love most – which is painting.
+Kate’s Economics degree with a specialty in logistics took her to Aberdeen in Scotland where she attended Art courses at Aberdeen College and got some exposure to local artists and small art shows.

-I started to make my dream come true and I took an opportunity to go 100% with my artistic soul.
-My Art Studio Guelph is as vibrant as my life, and my students will gain not only the artistic skills but also develop passion, creativity, and other skills to be successful in presenting their talents.
+In 2016, Kate created the Art Studio Guelph which is as vibrant as her life, a place where children/ students gain not only the artistic skills but also develop passion, creativity, leadership, and other skills to be successful in presenting their talents.